-Washington, DC Summer 2012 Things to Do with Kids
+Washington, DC Things to Do with Kids from A-Z

 In honor of the end of the school year, I thought I would compile for you a list of suggested summer activities in the style of those bulletin board alphabets teachers staple above the chalkboard.
 I hope you and your family enjoy these 26+ outings as much as my family and I have!